GunomeMidare/terraform-learning/docs/update-provider.md

 > - Compatible versions: 1.15.0, 1.15.1, 1.15.2, etc.
 > - Blocks: 1.16.x, 1.17.x (major/minor version changes)

-## Update the Version Constraint 🛠️
+### Update Version Constraint in `provider.tf`🛠️
-1. Open your Terraform configuration file (typically `provider.tf`).
+1. Open your Terraform configuration files and find the block that defines the BTP provider.
-2. Locate the provider "btp" block.
-3. Change the version to the desired release (e.g., ~> 1.17.0) or check the Terraform Registry for the current version.
+2. Replace the old version with the new desired constraint.

-## Upgrade the SAP BTP Provider Version 🛠️
+### Upgrade the SAP BTP Provider Version 🛠️

 ```bash
   terraform init -upgrade